janwilmans/proposals/p3497_guarded_objects.md

-# p3497R0 - guarded objects
+# p3497R1 - guarded objects

 guarded objects - make the relationship between objects and their locking mechanism explicitly expressable and hard to use incorrect

-Draft for Proposal, 11 November 2024
+Draft for Proposal, 11 Februari 2025

 ### Authors: